eellak/easyappointments/README.md

 ### GFOSS Adjustments

+We made minimal changes in EASY!APPOINTMENTS source code.

 * We added a new css file to change the appearence of the interface.
 * We added the capability to automatically generate a jitsi link if the location field at the service form is empty, stored in the database and send it by email to the user.
+* If the Administrator doesn’t set a physical location for a service platform creates a unique Jitsi link using the appointment’s hash
+* We used the native location field to store and show the Jitsi link
+* We added the location field in the email the user receives
+* In Administration Settings we added fields to add / change text in homepage

 ## Setup